Elborh/wearable-computing/README.md

 File | Description
 ---- | -----------
-features.txt | List of all features
-activity_labels.txt | Links the activity id with activity name train/X_train.txt | Features in the training data set train/y_train.txt | Activity predictions in the training data set train/subject_train.txt | Subject who performed the activity in the training data set test/X_test.txt | Features in the test data set test/y_test.txt | Activity predictions in the test data set test/subject_train.txt | Subject who performed the activity in the test data set
+features.txt | List of all feature names activity_labels.txt | Links the activity id with activity name train/X_train.txt | Features in the training data set train/y_train.txt | Activity values in the training data set train/subject_train.txt | Subject who performed the activity in the training data set test/X_test.txt | Features in the test data set test/y_test.txt | Activity values in the test data set test/subject_train.txt | Subject who performed the activity in the test data set features_info.txt | Detailed description of the features in the raw data set

 2. The solution files and description:

 File | Description
 ---- | -----------
-run_analysis.R | The R solution script which does the processing tidy_grouped_data.txt | The output file containing the tidy data set CodeBook.md | The markdown file describing the tidy data set README.md | This file
+run_analysis.R | The R solution script which does the data processing required by the project requirements tidy_grouped_data.txt | The output file containing the tidy data set CodeBook.md | The markdown file describing the tidy data set README.md | This file